Self-esteem And How It Affects Virtually Every Aspect Of Our Life.

 Although there are several reasons why someone may not enjoy his or her attainments, it can be useful to ask, “Who chose your goals?
 You — or the voice of some ‘significant other’ inside you?”
 Neither pride nor self-esteem can be supported by the pursuit of second-hand values that do not reflect who we really are.

 Tying our self-esteem to the approval of “significant others,” and betraying our own judgment in the process, is only one of the tragic mistakes by which we can betray our selves.
-But it is a common one.Explore posts in the same categories: self esteem comment below, or link to this permanent URL from your own site.
+But it is a common one.self esteem comment below, or link to this permanent URL from your own site.